 - Schedule regular appointments with your eye doctor.

-If you are experiencing discomfort with your contact lenses, get in touch with TotalVision Eyecare of Glastonbury in Glastonbury today.
+If you are experiencing discomfort with your contact lenses, get in touch with TotalVision Eyecare in Glastonbury today.
 We'll get to the bottom of the problem and provide effective solutions for all-day comfort.

 Contact lenses are available in a wide range of materials and replacement schedules.
 Disposable contact lenses and extended wear contacts are the most convenient for many users.